jeffbass/imagenode/docs/settings-yaml.rst

   patience: maximum number of seconds to wait for a reply from imagehub
   stall_watcher: True or False to start a 'stall_watcher' sub-process
     (default is False)
+  send_threading: True or False to send images & messages in a separate thread
   queuemax: maximum size of the queue for images, messages, etc.
   print_settings: True or False to print the settings from imagenode.yaml
     (default is False)